DonC83/rest-encrypt/README.md

 ###Encyption/Decryption with key pair

-This was an actual requirement for some integration work that was required for a third-party to post data in json format.
-The payload was to be encrypted by the source using a public key provided by the destination.
-The destination would use the private key that it created to decrypt the payload and then process it.
+This was an actual requirement for some integration work that was required for a third-party to post data in json format to a destination to be processed.
+The payload was to be encrypted by the source using a public key provided by the destination, which would then use the private key that it created to decrypt the payload and then process it.

 Information about security in Java can be found here [Java Security Tutorial](https://docs.oracle.com/javase/tutorial/security/index.html)
 I don't find the tutorial the be the best source, the use case demonstrated seems very narrow in my opinion.